The Importance of a Lawn Fertilization Schedule

 Fertilization is a vital lawn care service that supplies your grass with a variety of key nutrients.
-These nutrients power your lawn's healthy growth, enrich its green color, and strengthen its resistance to environmental stress.
+These fertilization nutrients power your lawn's healthy growth, enrich its green color, and strengthen its resistance to environmental stress.
 In North Carolina, there is an ideal fertilization schedule you should follow if you want your lawn to reap the maximum benefits.
-This schedule includes two treatments in the spring, two in the summer, one in the fall, and one in the early winter.
-Keep reading to learn more about each treatment and what it does for your lawn!
+This lawn fertilization schedule includes two treatments in the spring, two in the summer, one in the fall, and one in the early winter.

 Fertilize your lawn in the early and late spring.

-Your annual fertilization schedule in North Carolina should begin with treatments in the early and late spring.
+Your annual lawn fertilization schedule in North Carolina should begin with fertilization treatments in the early and late spring.
 Your first spring fertilizer application should occur by March 31st and helps revive your lawn from its winter slumber.
 Your very first fertilizer treatment of the year is highly important because it delivers nutrients that kickstart your lawn's growth as it enters the growing season.
 Without this application, your lawn will not transition as well from winter to spring.

 Your second spring fertilizer application should occur by May 31st.
 This treatment essentially builds on your first application from earlier in the season.
 It provides your turf with another blast of key nutrients that strengthen and fuel your lawn as the weather warms.
 Notably, both spring fertilizer treatments should contain substantial amounts of nitrogen.
 Nitrogen helps your lawn green up as it emerges from the winter.